HERMES-DKZ/OpenRefine-humanities/episodes/03-exploring-data.Rmd

-## Rejoining Values (Optional)
+### Rejoining Values

 Sometimes you may want to put the data back into its original form.
 After cleaning or analyzing, OpenRefine allows you to join split rows back into a single cell.
-To do this, return to the column menu, select **Edit cells → Join multi-valued cells…**, and specify a separator such as a pipe character (`|`).
+To do this, return to the column menu, select **Edit cells → Join multi-valued cells…**, and specify a separator such as a comma character again (`,`).
 This is useful if you need to export the data in a more compact form later.
-And remember: if you make a mistake during splitting or joining, the **Undo/Redo** panel always lets you return to an earlier step.